ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/ip-whitelisting.md

 Many applications use third-party tools for a variety of reasons, and many of these tools require IP Whitelisting.

-The Cloud Platform uses NAT Gateways as it's external IP Endpoints.
+The Cloud Platform uses NAT Gateways as its external IP Endpoints.

 The IP addresses for the clusters are as follows: